Adricarpin/Flask-REST-API/README.md

 - **What is exactly a resource?**

 A resource is essentially data.
-For example, if you ask for your model predictions, the predictions, than can be some sort of data like a JSON file, will be the resource.
+For example, if you ask for your model predictions, the predictions, that can be some sort of data like a JSON file, will be the resource.

 I think that with this key concepts in mind we are now ready to build a REST API with Flask, so let's get down to business!